ramseyjiang/go_mid_to_senior/patterns/structural/proxy/readme.md

 1. The code may become more complicated since you need to introduce a lot of new classes.
 2. The response from the service might get delayed.

-The Proxy must implement the same interfaces as the features of the type it tries to wrap
+The Proxy pattern must implement the same interfaces as the features of the type it tries to wrap.
+The Proxy pattern is one of the most powerful design patterns of all.